Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Deterministic Algorithms for Constrained MDPs

 Lemma \ref{lem:pdl} implies that $\{\la^{\ep}(n)\}$ lies in a compact set $\Lambda$ for all $n$.
-Recall from ({\ref{eq:amu}), that $\a^{\ep}(n) \in \Param^\mu$ where $\Param^\mu$ is compact.
-Then the following result follows directly from the above lemma and \cite{KC78} where the convergence of the stochastic version is proved.
+Note $\a^{\ep}(n) \in \Param^\mu$ by definition where $\Param^\mu$ is compact.
+Then the following result directly follows from the above lemma and \cite{KC78} where the convergence of the stochastic version is proved.